 3 slices of lemon

-Preheat the oven to 200 Celsius / 390 Fahrenheit degrees.
+Preheat the oven to 390 Fahrenheit / 200 Celsius degrees.
 Cover a baking tray with a parchment paper.
-Peel the sweet potatoes and slice them up with a cheese slicer or a mandolin vegetable slicer into very thin, almost transparent slices.
-Arrange the sweet potato slices on the baking tray so that they overlap each other and make a circle.
-Fill all holes and also the inner circle, so that you get a circle with no holes or see-through spots.
-Nos sprinkle on some olive oil, salt, black pepper and pizza spice mix.
-Add also the garlic.
-Bake in the oven for 10-15 minutes until the sweet potato slices get softened.
+Peel the sweet potatoes and slice them with a cheese slicer or a mandolin vegetable slicer into very thin, almost transparent slices.
+Arrange the sweet potato slices on the baking tray so that they touch each other, making a circle.
+Fill in all the holes and also the inner circle, so that you get a circle with no holes or see-through spots.
+Now sprinkle on some olive oil, salt, black pepper and pizza spice mix.
+Also add garlic.
+Bake in the oven for 10-15 minutes until the sweet potato slices soften.
 Take out from the oven.
 Spread some pesto on the crust and add the cheese.
 Add also the spinach leaves.
 Cut the spring onion and broccoli into small pieces and sprinkle them on the pizza.
 Slice the artichoke hearts and add them with lemon slices, pine nuts and olives.
-Bake in the oven for 10 minutes until the cheese melts and the filling get a nice tanned color.
-Take out of the oven and top with fresh oregano and basil + sprouts.
+Bake in the oven for 10 minutes until the cheese melts and the filling gets a nice tanned color.
+Take out of the oven and season with fresh oregano and basil + sprouts.
 Serve and enjoy!Tags: dinner, evening, fast food, gluten free, nut free, pizza, Warm

 I just love homemade yogurts.
 Dairy free homemade yogurts.
 There’s something magical in the whole process, which is sort of an alchemy or some other mystical procedure where you play with the forces of nature.
 Living cultures of good bacteria, to be exact.

 I also love the fact that only sky seems to be a limit to what different kinds of yogurts you can prepare: With what ingredients and spices you make it, how strong and sour you want it to be and so on.